sbikelly/fuep_api/PROPOSAL.md

 - System prompts password change on first login
 - Clear warning to change password

-#### Step 7-9: Data Entry
+#### Step 7-9: Data Entry(in a step-by-step fashion)

+- after a successful login and password change, the system displays the registration form containing the following   forms in a sequence:
-- Biodata Form (pre-filled with JAMB data, additional fields editable)
+  - Biodata Form (pre-filled with JAMB data, passport image, additional fields editable)
+    - if properly filled and all the required/compulsary fiels are filled, the user click next to move to the next form
   - Educational Record Form for entry & uploads
+    - if all the required documents are uploaded, the user click next to move to the next form
   - Next-of-kin and Sponsor forms
+    - after all the registration forms are properly filled, save/cache all the entered data temporarily(may be in the backend if possible to avoid data loss) and then move to the next step which is post-utme payment by indicating in the registration step indicator that the user is in the final stage of his registartion which is payment and move to the payment step

+#### Step 10: Payment Initialization(payment step)

+- Backend creates local Payment record (status=initiated)
+- Calls Remita API to initialize Post-UTME payment

-#### Step 10: Dashboard Access
+#### Step 11: Dashboard Access

-- Registration Form Preview for review & printing
+- After successful payment, Registration Form Preview for review & printing
+- After successful registration and payment, save the candidates records to the backend and redirect the candidate to his dashboard home tab
 - Candidate Dashboard with tabs:
   - Payments (view, initiate, print receipts)
   - Admission Letter (view/print if admitted & acceptance fee paid)
   - Biodata (view/edit)
   - SSCE, A-Level, Transcript (uploads)
   - UTME (JAMB result)

+#### Step 10: Completed registration and post-utme payment checks

+  - For every candidate's succesful login, verify the candidate's registration and post-utme payment,
+  - if the registration or post-utme payment  is not complete, redirect/open the registration form for the candidat with a notification to complete his registration

 ### Algorithm & Data Flow Integration